 Wild Aurora Bear Camp, an hour and half southwest of Yellowknife on the Mackenzie highway

-Wild Aurora Bear Camp, located a 90-minute drive southwest of Yellowknife, along the Mackenzie Highway, provides excellent Aurora viewing, fishing and wildlife viewing opportunities.
+Wild Aurora Bear Camp, provides excellent wildlife and aurora viewing, in the boreal forest on the Slave plateau, southwest of Great Slave Lake.
 Accommodations at the camp include cabins and tent frames with heat and electricity.
 Sleeping bags are provided.
 Breakfast and dinner are served at the camp, while packed lunches are provided for the day excursions.

 For those guests seeking an authentic cultural experience, day trips to the communities of Behchoko and Fort Providence and the Mackenzie River crossing can be incorporated into the adventure.

 Wildlife in the area includes Wood Bison, black bears and grouse.
 Wildlife viewing is done primarily along the highway.
-For guests looking for a more adventurous experience, off-road trips visa Skidoos or ATVs can be arranged at an additional cost.
+For guests looking for more adventurous experiences, including fishing and small-game hunting, off-road trips via snowmobiles or all-terrain vehicles can be arranged at an additional cost.